tmayrand/COMPSCI-326/README.md

 * [Troy](https://github.com/tmayrand)

 #### Application
-Qlock, an easy to use and intuitive time clock application.
+CLOQ, an easy to use and intuitive time clock application.

 A copy of our Project Proposal may be found [here](https://docs.google.com/document/d/1XlcMGGVRLWw-7qNfq8IKkR03Hjc0I6dKJ3xo6D6_CR0/edit?usp=sharing).